Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/03-graphs-algorithms.md

 ##### !end-tests

 ### !hint
 Use the pseudocode included above this problem to guide your implementation.
+Observe that this is the exact same pseudocode as breadth first search except we use a stack in place of queue.

 Still feeling stuck?
 Check this video walkthrough of the solution.